arrowonstr/CS5621/proposal_en.md

 # Project 1 Proposal

 **Project title:** Rendering a Chinese-Style 3D Scene
-**Team members:** Nan (nw388) | Zhexi (zc574)
+**Team members:** Nan (nw388) | Zhexi Chen(zc574)

 ## Choose a platform or language

 **What will you use to complete your project?**
-JavaScript, Three.js, and GLSL to build a 3D application that runs in a browser.
+JavaScript, Three.js, HTML, WebGL, Node.js and GLSL to build a 3D application that runs in a browser.

 **Will you write code yourself?
 If so, what language will you use?**
 Yes.
-We will use JavaScript to build the scene and handle user interaction, and GLSL to write custom shaders.
+We will use JavaScript to write code but ai will also help checking our functions.

 **Will you use any libraries, engines, frameworks, third-party APIs?**
-We will use Three.js to manage the scene, camera, and basic rendering.
+We will use Three.js and OrbitControls to manage the scene, camera, and basic rendering.
 We do not currently plan to use other game engines or third-party APIs.

 ## What do you plan to learn, and what resources will you use?

 **What do you plan to learn?**

 - How to build a 3D scene.
-- How to control the scene through parameters.
+- How to control objects in the scene through parameters.
 - How to render the scene.
+- How to use light and shadow to make objects look real.

 **What resources will you use?**